shuiiiiyu/PsyhookBench/README.md

 # PsyhookBench
 ## Appendix

-Our work has been submitted to **ACM Multimedia 2026**.
+Our work has been submitted.
 For more comprehensive details, supplementary analyses, and extended experimental results, please refer to the [Appendix.pdf](./Appendix.pdf) available in this repository.

 The **Appendix.pdf** includes the following peer-reviewed supplementary sections: